ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/7_Thermal and Moisture Protection/077233 Roof Hatches.md

 tags: ['Facility', 'Construction', 'Thermal', 'Moisture', 'Protection', 'Roof', 'Hatches']
 ---

-1. SECTION 07 72 33
-1. ROOF HATCHES
-1. Milcor™ Roof Access Hatches – Single Leaf

 ## General

-*
-	1. **RELATED DOCUMENTS
+1. RELATED DOCUMENTS
    1. All of the Contract Documents, including General and Supplementary Conditions and Division 01 General Requirements, apply to the work of this Section.
-	1. **SCOPE
+	1. SCOPE
 2. Section Includes:
       1. Furnishing and installing factory fabricated roof hatches.
 3. Related Sections: